dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

   - If $X^n$ is a smooth cobordism, $n\geq 6$, $\pi_1(X) = 0$, and $X$ "looks like" a product in algebraic topology, then $X$ is a product cobordism.
 - Corollary (High-Dim Poincare)
   - If $X_1^n, X_2^n \cong_{\diff} S^n$, then there exists an $h\dash$cobordism between them.
-  - Proof: use algebraic topology to eliminate critical points.
+  - Proof: use algebraic topology to eliminate (cancel) critical points.
 - Definition: Morse function and index
   - Look at coordinate-free def?
   - Standard form at critical points